-Summary of the 2021 Fishing Year
+Summary of the 2022 Fishing Year

-In the 15th year of the RS-IFQ program, the program has shown continued progress in achieving its main objectives of reducing overcapacity and mitigating the derby fishing conditions and auxiliary objectives such as increased market stability, fishing flexibility, and balancing social, economic, and biological benefits.
-During the 15 years of the program, there have been changes in participation and activity in the program.
-Participation can be seen in the status of accounts in relation to holding shares, permits, and allocation, while activity is determined in relation to accounts transferring shares or allocation or landing red snapper.
-The following tables provide a summary of the 2021 values and change from the previous year for changes in participation and activity (Table 25), transfers and landings (Table 26), economic information (Table 27), and effort and discards (Table 28).
+In the 16th year of the RS-IFQ program, the program has shown continued progress in achieving its main objectives of reducing overcapacity and mitigating the derby fishing conditions as well as auxiliary objectives such as increased market stability, fishing flexibility, and balancing social, economic, and biological benefits.
+During the 16 years of the program, there have been changes in participation and activity in the RS-IFQ program.
+Changes in participation are apparent in the status of accounts related to holding shares, permits, and allocation.
+Activity changes are related to accounts transferring shares or allocation, or landing red snapper.
+The following tables provide a summary of the 2022 values and change from the previous year for changes in participation and activity (Table 25), transfers and landings (

+Table 26), economic information (Table 27), and effort and discards (Table 28).